Channel Deepening Project

-LPC is proposing to deepen, widen and lengthen the channel to allow larger ships to access the Port
+LPC is deepening, widening and lengthening the channel to allow larger ships to access the Port

 LATEST NEWS ON THE CHANNEL DEEPENING PROJECT

 - Expert consultation and engagement with key stakeholders such as iwi, industry, environmental and commercial groups: Commenced 2008 and is ongoing.